hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

   >
   > **Note**: When API credentials are created, they are automatically stored in the global variable **$HPEGreenLakeSession.apiCredentials**.
 This global variable is accessible as long as the PowerShell console is active and **Disconnect-HPEGL** has not been used.
 In other words, as long as your session is active.
 This data is sensitive because it contains all you need to make API calls with an application API such as Compute Ops Management, Data Services Cloud Console, etc. To get a more complete example of how to deeply interact with Compute Ops Management, see [Interaction-with-COM_Sample](https://github.com/HewlettPackard/POSH-HPEGreenLake/blob/master/Samples/Interaction-with-COM_Sample.ps1) script sample.
   >
-  > **Note**: To store the API credentials beyond the duration of the session, the cmdlet provides a **Location** parameter.
-This parameter can be used with **New-HPEGLAPIcredential** to save the API credentials in a directory and the **Encrypt** parameter can be utilized to encrypt the API credentials before exporting the JSON file into the designated **Location** directory.
+  > **Note**: To store the API credentials beyond the duration of the session, the cmdlet provides a **\-Location** parameter.
+This parameter can be used with **New-HPEGLAPIcredential** to save the API credentials in a directory and the **\-Encrypt** parameter can be utilized to encrypt the API credentials before exporting the JSON file into the designated *Location* directory.

   * **Remove-HPEGLAPIcredential**: to delete an API credential of an application instance.